Saturday, September 17, 2005

 One of the things I love about working at home is that when I am working on my computer, I can see my garden.
 I love seeing those corn stalks gently moving in the breeze.
 This is the first year that I have planted corn here.
 As I told you before, I have raised beds now.
 So I planted my corn in them to see how they would do.
 One thing I know I did wrong was to plant them spaced too far apart.
 I forgot.
 They hold each other up if they are closer.
 I noticed that in the farmers' fields they were really close.
 Mine will be closer next year.

 Tomorrow, my daughter in-law and her daughter are coming up for the day.
 Her daughter is at the age when girls are so horse crazy.
 She loves to ride my horse, Tawny.
 Tawny is half Thoroughbred and half Shetland Pony.
-She's the most loving horse you could meet.
+She is the most loving horse you could meet.
 She will rest her chin on your back if you're working in the barn or in her paddock.
 And she loves to lick you.

 Saturday, August 06, 2005